Richard Rhodes: Other prominent works

-Rhodes' 1997 book Deadly Feasts is a work of verity concerning transmissible spongiform encephalopathies (TSE), prions, and the career of Daniel Carleton Gajdusek.
+Rhodes's 1997 book Deadly Feasts is a work of verity concerning transmissible spongiform encephalopathies (TSE), prions, and the career of Daniel Carleton Gajdusek.
 It reviews the history of TSE epidemics, beginning with the infection of large numbers of the Fore people of the New Guinea Eastern Highlands during a period when they consumed their dead in mortuary feasts, and explores the link between new variant Creutzfeldt–Jakob disease (nvCJD) in humans and the consumption of beef contaminated with bovine spongiform encephalopathy, commonly referred to as mad cow disease.

+Rhodes's 1999 book Why They Kill: The Discoveries of a Maverick Criminologist discusses the life and violentization theory of Lonnie Athens and was adapted into the documentary film, Why They Kill (2017), directed by Giuseppe M. Fazari.